e-permit/e-permit.github.io/DRAFT.md

 #### ```/events/key-created``` ```POST```

-A country uses this resource when it creates a permit.
+A country uses this resource when it creates a key.

 | No | Field | Description | Format |
 | ---- | ------| ----------- | -------- |